Session

 Codifying Trade-offs: Security, Cost, and Compliance as Agent Guardrails

-I didn't just theorize about codifying trade-offs.
-I built an open-source multi-agent system that does it.
-Git-Ape (github.com/Azure/git-ape) is a platform engineering framework where specialized agents plan, validate, and deploy Azure infrastructure — and where nothing reaches production without passing through explicit guardrails enforced by the system itself.
+I'm one of the maintainers of an open-source multi-agent system that codifies trade-offs instead of theorising about them.
+Git-Ape (github.com/Azure/git-ape) is a platform engineering framework where specialised agents plan, validate, and deploy Azure infrastructure, and where every change passes through explicit guardrails enforced by the system itself.

 Here's how it actually works.
 A requirements gatherer agent interviews the human.
 A template generator produces infrastructure-as-code.
-Then, before anyone confirms anything, a security analyzer runs a blocking gate — deployment is structurally impossible until issues are resolved.
+Then, before anyone confirms anything, a security analyser runs a blocking gate.
+Deployment is structurally impossible until issues are resolved.
 A cost estimator prices the deployment so humans confirm with real numbers, not vibes.
 A Principal Architect agent runs a Well-Architected Framework review across all five pillars.
 Only after all of that does a human see the full picture and explicitly approve.
 After deployment, a drift detector closes the evidence loop: did what we deployed stay the way we deployed it?

-The key insight isn't that we added checks.
-It's that we made trade-offs consumable by agents.
-Security policy isn't a PDF — it's policy-as-code that agents evaluate natively.
-Cost thresholds aren't guidelines — they're hard constraints.
-Compliance isn't an audit you do later — it's a gate you pass through now.
+The key insight is that we made trade-offs consumable by agents.
+Security policy is policy-as-code that agents evaluate natively.
+Cost thresholds are hard constraints.
+Compliance is a gate you pass through now, instead of the audit you run later.

 I'll walk through the architecture, the failures that shaped it, and the design principles that transfer to any multi-agent system where the stakes are real.
-If your agents can deploy but can't be told no, you don't have guardrails.
-You have a demo.
+If your agents can deploy but have no mechanism to stop, you have a demo.
+You have guardrails when the system can tell itself no.

 Key takeaways: